 The waistcoat has a 6-button front, with the bottom button left undone.
 The trousers are classic-cut with double forward pleats.
 Dalton’s shirt is white poplin with a spread collar and button cuffs.
 He ties his solid black repp tie with a four-in-hand knot.
 Dalton’s ties are a little sloppy in that they don’t cover the top of the collar band, but the collar itself has too much tie space, which may also be causing the problem.

-For a drive in the Aston Martin DB5, Bond wears a navy cable knit crew neck jumper in GoldenEye.
+For a drive in the Aston Martin DB5 in GoldenEye, James Bond wears a navy cable knit crew neck jumper.
 Bond wears the jumper with the cuffs turned back, exposing the shirt cuff underneath.
 The shirt is a French blue semi-solid fabric, probably end-on-end.
 The shirt has a moderate spread collar and barrel cuffs with the stitching close to the edge.
-And underneath the collar Bond wears a dark green silk foulard day cravat.
+Inside the shirt’s collar, Bond wears a dark green silk foulard day cravat.

 The rest of the outfit isn’t seen in the film but can be seen in publicity stills.
-The trousers are light brown cotton moleskin with reverse pleats and plain bottoms, and the shoes are brown Church’s oxford brogues, either the Chetwynd or Burwood model.
+The trousers are light brown cotton moleskin with double reverse pleats with a trim, tapered leg and plain bottoms, and the shoes are brown Church’s oxford brogues, either the Chetwynd or Burwood model.

 In Chapter 3 of Ian Fleming’s Live and Let Die, Bond is forced to Americanize his appearance for undercover work.
 Even though he has to wear some tasteless American clothing he can still wear the dark blue suits he likes so much.